|

-Honoring the American Woman
+Women's History Month Lessons: Honoring the American Woman

 March is Women's History Month.
 Although the annual event traces its beginnings to the first International Women's Day in 1911, it owes its current popularity to the Sonoma (California) school district.
 In 1978, that district participated in Women's History Week, an event designed to promote the teaching of women's history.
 Today, schools across the country expand their curriculums during the month of March to honor the American woman and her place in history.
 The lessons below will help your students recognize and celebrate the accomplishments of American women throughout history.
-Included: Ten original and online lessons you can use to introduce your students to the spirit and potential of American woman.
+Included: Original and online lessons you can use to introduce your students to the spirit and potential of American woman.

 The first International Women's Day was held on March 19, 1911.
 Organized by Klara Zetkin, a German socialist, the day featured strikes and marches in support of the rights of women workers worldwide.
 In the United States, International Women's Day continued to be celebrated annually throughout the 1910s and 1920s.
 Its popularity waned, however, over the next several decades, reviving only slightly with the rise of the women's movement during the 1960s.

-Women's History Month: More Resources
+History Month:

 You'll find many more activity ideas and resources in Education World's Women's History Month archive.
 See this archive under the March heading on our Holidays and Special Days page.